Conrad Black: Incarceration

 Until 21 July 2010, Black was incarcerated at the Federal Correctional Institution (Low Security) in Sumter County, Florida, a part of Federal Correctional Complex, Coleman.

 Following his release, Black wrote a column for Canada's National Post on his time in prison.
-Black described US inmates as an "ostracized, voiceless legion of the walking dead".
+He described US inmates as an "ostracized, voiceless legion of the walking dead".

 Black did not return to the Federal Correctional Institution in Coleman, Florida.
-On 6 September 2011, he was sent to a different Florida federal correction facility, this one in Miami.
+On 6 September 2011, he was sent to a different Florida federal correction facility in Miami.
 He was released from prison on 4 May 2012.
 Although he became a citizen of the United Kingdom in 2001 and became a British peer, he chose to live in his native Canada after his prison term was completed.
-Black, who had renounced his Canadian citizenship in 2001 as a result of Black v Chrétien, was granted a one-year temporary resident permit to live in Canada in March 2012 when he was still serving his sentence.
+Black, who renounced his Canadian citizenship in 2001 as a result of Black v Chrétien, was granted a one-year temporary resident permit to live in Canada in March 2012 when he was still serving his sentence.

 Upon his release from prison, Black was deported to Canada.

 Removal from the Order of Canada and Queen's Privy Council for Canada

 Black was appointed an Officer of the Order of Canada in 1990.
 In 2011, after Black returned to prison due to the failure of his appeal, Rideau Hall, the seat of the Chancellery of Honours, confirmed that the honour accorded to Black was under review by the order's Advisory Council, which has the power to recommend "the termination of a person's appointment to the Order of Canada if the person has been convicted of a criminal offence".

-Once the review process started, Black submitted a written application in defence of keeping his place in the Order of Canada, but failed in his efforts to persuade the Advisory Council he should appear before them to defend his case orally.
+Once the review process started, Black submitted a written application in defence of keeping his place in the Order of Canada, but failed in his efforts to persuade the advisory council he should appear before them to defend his case orally.
 Black took the matter to the Federal Court of Canada, which ruled that the council had no obligation to change its regular review process (which allows for written submissions only) simply to accommodate Black.
 Black attempted to appeal the court's decision without success.

 In an October 2012 interview, Black intimated that he would rather resign from the order than be removed: "I would not wait for giving these junior officials the evidently almost aphrodisiacal pleasure of throwing me out.
 I would withdraw", he told CBC's Susan Ormiston.
 "In fact, I wouldn't be interested in serving."

 The Governor General of Canada, David Johnston, announced Black's removal from the Order of Canada and his expulsion from the Queen's Privy Council for Canada in January 2014.
-Johnston had been recommended to do so by the Advisory Council of the Order of Canada and the Canadian Prime Minister.
+Johnston had been recommended to do so by the advisory council of the Order of Canada and the Canadian prime minister.
 As a result, Black may also no longer employ the post-nominal initials OC and PC.